AllanCameron/geomtextpath/README.md

 #> Loading required package: ggplot2
 ```

-The core function in this package, `geom_textpath`, works like any other
+The core functions in this package, `geom_textpath` and
-`geom` in `ggplot2`.
-It takes its x co-ordinates, its y co-ordinates and
+`geom_labelpath`, work like any other `geom` in `ggplot2`.
+They take
-its text label from an aesthetic mapping.
-At its most basic, this allows
+their co-ordinates, their y co-ordinates and their text label from an
-the `label` to be plotted on an arbitrary path, as shown in the
+aesthetic mapping.
+At its most basic, this allows the `label` to be
-following example:
+plotted on an arbitrary path, as shown in the following example:

 ``` r
 t <- seq(5, -1, length.out = 1000) * pi